Cramer-Wold AutoEncoder: Abstract

 \section{Abstract}

-Assessing distance betweeen the true and the sample distribution is a key component of many state of the art generative models, such as Wasserstein Autoencoder (WAE).
-Inspired by prior work on Sliced-Wasserstein Autoencoders (SWAE) and kernel smoothing we construct a new generative model -- Cramer-Wold AutoEncoder (CWAE).
-CWAE cost function, based on introduced Cramer-Wold distance between samples, has a simple closed-form in the case of normal prior.
-As a consequence, while simplifying the optimization procedure (no need of sampling necessary to evaluate the distance function in the training loop), CWAE performance matches quantitatively and qualitatively that of WAE-MMD (WAE using maximum mean discrepancy based distance function) and often improves upon SWAE.
+Computing the distance between the true and the sample distributions is a key component of most state-of-the-art generative models.
+Inspired by prior work on Sliced-Wasserstein Autoencoders (SWAE) and WAE-MMD we construct a new generative model -- a Cramer-Wold AutoEncoder (CWAE).
+A fundamental component of CWAE is the characteristic kernel we construct, which we call Cramer-Wold kernel.
+Its main distinguishing feature is that it has a closed-form of the kernel product of radial gaussians.
+Consequently, CWAE model has a closed-form for the distance between the posterior and the Normal prior, which simplifies the optimization procedure by removing the need to sample to compute the loss function.
+At the same time, CWAE performance often improves upon WAE-MMD and SWAE on standard benchmarks.